TanmayJain97/Employee-Payroll-Using-JDBC/README.md

 # Employee-Payroll-Using-JDBC

-Modified to UC 5 - Implement threads in multiple points to optimize response time
+Modified to UC 6 - Implement threads in multiple points to update the salary of multiple Employees.